 The MLK, Jr. Commission organizes the march and leads the community effort of various events paying tribute to Dr. King.
 The wide variety of educational, inspirational and celebratory events, take place at locations across the city.

 The mission of the San Antonio Martin Luther King, Jr. Commission is to promote human equality, the principles of nonviolence, and the understanding and acceptance of racial harmony, understanding, respect, and goodwill among citizens, all as a way of building community among all citizens of San Antonio and across the United States.

 The Commission advances its mission through a variety of events and programs by encouraging awareness, acceptance, and appreciation of the teachings and philosophy of Dr. Martin Luther King, Jr. and the legacy of the Civil Rights Movement.

-Commission meeting dates are the 2nd Monday of every month at 6:00 pm at the Barbara Jordan Community Center located at 2803 E. Commerce St. San Antonio TX 78203.
+MLK Commission meetings are held the second Monday of each month at 6:00 pm at the Claude Black Center located at 2805 East Commerce, San Antonio, TX 78219.

 Interfaith Service Chair

 MLK Youth Summit Chair

 |Dr. Tonja Nelson

 DreamWeek is a 12 day celebration of events that fosters the exchange of ideas on universal issues in order to promote tolerance, equality, and diversity.
 The January, city-wide summit of events takes place in downtown San Antonio and provides a forum for the global community to unite and discuss ideas that will inspire and shape a greater, enlightened society.
 The 12 days of global exchange and festivities include a series of keynote speaking engagements, mixers, events, and celebrations that foster discussions designed to inspire and motivate the community into creating a more tolerant and enlightened society.